-4) With the spring in place, using the balance spacer with the two O-rings installed, insert the balance spacer into the stainless steel tube of the inlet valve, stop at the second O-ring.
+4) With the spring in place, using the balance spacer with the O-ring installed, insert the balance spacer into the stainless steel tube of the inlet valve, stop at the O-ring.

-Using the balance spacer with the two O-rings installed, insert the first O-ring into the open end of the inlet valve and stop.
+Using the balance spacer with the O-ring installed, insert the O-ring into the open end of the inlet valve and stop.